-- 1. One Portable Document Format (PDF) file that contains the Proposal Narrative and all required attachments (see CalVIP Proposal Checklist). - 2.
-An Excel version of the Budget Attachment (Budget Tables and Budget Narrative).
+- One (1) Portable Document Format (PDF) file that contains the Proposal Narrative and all required attachments (see CalVIP Proposal Checklist). - An Excel version of the Budget Attachment (Budget Tables and Budget Narrative).
 Do not submit the Budget Attachment in a PDF version.

-If the BSCC does not receive an email containing the complete proposal package by 5:00 p.m.
-(PST) on April 10, 2020 the proposal will not be considered.
+NOTE: If the BSCC does not receive an email containing the complete proposal package by 5:00 p.m.
+(PST) on February 11, 2022, the proposal will not be considered for funding.